Legal Settlements

 Filipino Veterans Equity Compensation Fund

 Created by the American Recovery and Reinvestment Act of 2009, the Filipino Veterans Equity Fund is for Philippine military veterans who served during World War II and their spouses.
-Eligible persons receive a onetime payment of up to $15,000.
+Eligible persons receive a one-time payment of up to $15,000.

 Payments received from the Filipino Veterans Equity Compensation Fund are not countable.